 Hey everyone!
-I’ve been really busy since starting my junior year at Fairfield University in August, but I am finally wrapping up the Scandinavian series that I’ve been working on with this final post about Norway!
+I am finally wrapping up the Scandinavian series with this final post about Norway!
 Ports in Norway weren’t on the itinerary of our Norwegian cruise, so my family and I decided to extend our trip a few days to visit this beautiful country.
-We spent two days in Oslo, one day traveling throughout the country, and one full day in Bergen.
+We spent two days in Oslo, one day traveling throughout the country with Norway in a Nutshell, and one full day in Bergen!

 Today was INCREDIBLE!
 We woke up at 5 am and walked to the Oslo train station to begin our journey of traveling through Norway with Norway In A Nutshell.
 This tour takes you on 5 different, extremely scenic modes of transportation throughout the country of Norway.
 We did the route from Oslo to Bergen, but you could do Oslo-Bergen-Oslo roundtrip if you wanted to!
 We had our luggage shipped to Bergen so that we didn’t have to worry about transporting it throughout the day- this was a lifesaver, so I would definetly look into a company to do this for you if you ever find yourself on this tour!

 Later that afternoon we said our goodbyes to Bergen and our Scandinavian adventure and took a cab to the airport to fly to Iceland and then fly home to Boston.
-After a full two weeks of exploring 7 countries we were all feeling very tired, but super grateful for the experiences that we had together as a family!
+After a full two weeks of exploring Denmark, Germany, Estonia, Russia, Finland, Sweden, and Norway, we were all feeling very tired, but super grateful for the experiences that we had together as a family!